scop/portecle/portecle/README.txt

 instructed above, Portecle can also be run by double-clicking portecle.jar in the Windows Explorer.

-If you wish to use a Bouncy Castle Provider somewhere else on your filesystem, for example c:\bc\bcprov-jdk15-125.jar, use:
+If you wish to use a Bouncy Castle provider somewhere else on your filesystem, for example c:\bc\bcprov-jdk15-128.jar, use:

-  java -cp c:\portecle\portecle.jar;c:\bc\bcprov-jdk15-125.jar
+  java -cp c:\portecle\portecle.jar;c:\bc\bcprov-jdk15-128.jar
   net.sf.portecle.FPortecle

 Note that the above command should be on one line; it has been line